aturkewi/ecto_lock_v0/README.md

 Locking In Ecto

-Why use locks?
+A problem

+So before I go into database locking (what is it?) and implementing it, I want to first start off with a problem and how I came to learn about this myself.

 We have an app that is in charge of sending out invoices when a set of criteria are met (X days before some date...).
 There is a task that we developed that checks daily for pending invoices that need to be sent.
 The issue that we found was that when we run this process in production we potentially run the risk of billing multiple times because we have multiple production servers and each one runs this task.
 Mo’ servers mo’ money right?

-This is a great use case for database locks where we want to ensure that one process and only one process has access to a database row at a time.
+Wrong!
+It turns out, people do not like to be sent multiple invoices for the same thing.
+Who would have guessed.

 Setting up a project

 >If you don’t want to go through the setup of adding ecto and creating a migration, feel free to just clone _________ and use the pre-setup repo and then just skip down to ______________
 Creating the database and connection

-To start off with this, let’s set up the problem so we can play with this a bit.
+To start off with this, let’s set up the problem so we can actually see this issue and go about solving it together.

 ```elixir
 mix new --sup ecto_lock